-PMLD has a long-term energy purchase contract (through 2027) with NextEra Energy that provides PMLD ratepayers with consistent, affordable pricing monthly throughout the year; which enabled management to keep to a set budget and anticipate expenses without risk of what the volatile open market pricing could bring.
+PMLD has a long-term energy purchase contract (through 2027) with NextEra Energy that provides PMLD ratepayers with consistent, affordable pricing monthly throughout the year; which enabled management to preserve a set budget and anticipate expenses without risk of what the volatile open market pricing could bring.
 PMLD's power portfolio matches ISO New England's daily fuel mix.
-PMLD ended the year on budget.
+PMLD ended the year 14% over budget for income and 5% over budget for expenses.